danielnuriyev/engineering-blog/programming-languages.md

 There are multiple programming languages because they were designed for different uses and because languages evolve.

-I will list them by the area of use.
+I will list them by the area of use or you can skip to the conclusion in the bottom.

 ## Mobile Apps